jaybeeweb/git-basics/readme.txt

 Git Basics

-I'm learning the basics of Git and Githu, so this repo is only for experimenting.
+I'm learning the basics of Git and Github, so this repo is only for experimenting.